 How to Make This Recipe

-- Mix the stuffing.
-Combine the eggs, cheese, bread, vegetables, and parsley with some chicken stock and mix until everything is thoroughly moistened.
+- Combine the eggs, cheese, brioche, vegetables, and parsley with some chicken stock in a large bowl.

 You can.
-Prepare the stuffing through step 3, up to 48 hours in advance.
+Prepare the stuffing through step 3, up to 72 hours in advance.
 Transfer it to a buttered baking dish, cover it with buttered foil, and stash it in the fridge until you’re ready to bake.
 If baking directly from the fridge, you may need to add a few extra minutes to the cooking time.

-You can, although our recommendation would be to cook it separately.
+You can, although my recommendation would be to cook it separately.
 Cooking it in a baking dish gives you a crisp, golden crust, and avoids the potential for overcooking your turkey while waiting for the internal temperature of your stuffing to reach 165°F. If you do cook it inside your turkey, don’t add any extra stock as the turkey will add extra liquid as it cooks.

 Helpful Tips